-2.4 Contextual safeguarding
+2.7 Contextual safeguarding

 Safeguarding incidents and/or behaviours can be associated with factors outside the school and/or can occur between children outside the school.
 All staff, but especially the DSL (and deputies) should be considering the context within which such incidents and/or behaviours occur.
 This is known as contextual safeguarding, which simply means assessments of children should consider whether wider environmental factors are present in a child's life that are a threat to their safety and/or welfare.
+Additional information on contextual safeguarding is available from Contextual safeguarding.org - contextual safeguarding toolkits.

-Private fostering
+2.8 Private fostering